 In terms of costume and make up the only notable thing is the mask the killer is wearing, which is hidden from the audience to maintain suspense, masks are used commonly within thriller films, the mask within this film is disturbing for the audience and may shock some viewers.
 The victim is naked which could represent innocence and is a good indicator that she could be a victim as it correlates with her attractiveness.
 Attractive victims are a very common feature of movies even in present time as it appeals to the male audience and generally most big name actors/actresses are attractive.
 The victims hair is well groomed and blonde also signs to show she was a victim as Hitchcock's victims were always blonde timid females, this is because of history as Hitchcock's mother was blonde and her father was known for abusing her when he was a child, the use of a blonde victim is something that has remained within the thriller genre for years.

-Through the use of lighting the killer
+Through the use of lighting the killer looks scarier and their identity is kept disguised. |

-is unaware of the dangers that
+The victim looks comfortable and is unaware of the dangers that follow |

 By analysing this clip I now have a much wider understanding of conventions of thriller films that create key feelings within the audience such as tension, suspense and shock.
 I will apply things within this clip such as the use of positioning to create a point of focus and thouroughly plan my lighting within my thriller film as it can create a strong atmosphere or highlight or hide certain things such as a killers face.